dfroger/soften/README.md

                             Log debug messages to file instead of stdout -d, --relative-path   Links to relative path instead of absolute.

-tests/features/soften.feature may also be a source of documentation.
+[Functional tests](tests/features/soften.feature) may also be a source of documentation.